-The goal of the Title Clearance Program is to provide clear title to homeowners throughout the hurricaneimpacted area, therefore resulting in long-term sustainability and security for residents.
-Applicants who are otherwise eligible for rehabilitation or reconstruction assistance under the housing program who need remedial and curative title/ownership actions will be prioritized for limited legal services assistance.
-Limited legal services to resolve title issues will be performed under the direction or supervision of one or more attorneys duly licensed and authorized to practice law within the Commonwealth of Puerto Rico under rates that are subject to program approval.
+The goal of the Title Clearance Program is to provide clear title to tens of thousands of homeowners throughout the hurricane-impacted area, therefore resulting in long-term sustainability and security for residents.
+Applicants who are otherwise eligible for rehabilitation or reconstruction assistance under the housing program who need remedial and curative title/ownership actions may be prioritized for limited legal services assistance.
+During the Intake process, citizens will complete the application by providing all the information and documentation required for this stage.
+Then, a thorough application and document review will be made to ensure the applicant is eligible for the program.
+If the applicant is eligible, they will be notified of the next steps and referred for title clearance assistance.
+Limited legal services to resolve title issues may be performed by one or more attorneys duly licensed and authorized to practice law within the Government of Puerto Rico under rates that are subject to program approval.
 Homeowners unable to resolve title issues with the assistance of the legal service providers may be recommended for longer-term assistance, separate and apart from the services provided under this program.